akshay-nm/homework-assignment1/readme.md

 ```
 node index.js
 ```
-4. Use postman to send a post request to
+4. Use postman to send a post request to following url*
 ```
-localhost/helloWorld
+localhost:3000/helloWorld
 ```

+*The url has a port number which depends on the environment you use to run the app.
+Check the config.js for more clarity.